-They use cards, columns, and continuous improvement to help technology or service teams commit to the right amount of work they need to complete in their day.
+They use cards, columns, and continuous improvement to help technology or service teams commit to the right amount of work they must complete in their day.

-The Elements of a Kanban Board
+What Are the Elements of a Kanban Board?

 According to David Anderson, there should be five main components in any Kanban board – Visual Signals, Columns, Work-in-progress (WIP) limits, Commitment Point, and a Delivery point.

-These columns are marked with a specific activity within the overall workflow.
+These visual signals, or cards, are kept within individualized columns.
+You mark these columns with a specific activity within the overall workflow.

 At Chisel, we use “Candidate,” “In Progress,” “Complete,” and “Future Discussion.“

-Work in Progress (WIP) Limits:
+Work in Progress (WIP) Limits

-Suppose there are more than three cards, the team needs to focus all energy on completing those cards and move them forward through the workflow before starting on new cards.
+Suppose there are more than three cards.
+In that case, the team needs to focus all energy on completing those cards and move them forward through the workflow before starting on new cards.

-This is where stakeholders put ideas for projects/features for the team to consider.
+That is where stakeholders put ideas for projects/features for the team to consider.